vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 By default, Metricbeat modules can be accessed in the `/modules.d` directory, or `/etc/metricbeat/modules.d`

+`metricbeat.yml` Can be found in the install directory of Metricbeat, or `/etc/metricbeat`

 After installing Metricbeat, we can use the built in Logstash module to monitor Logstash.
 ```bash
 metricbeat modules list